tinaponting/protect-wordpress/README.md

 Love ///  Kristina Sweden

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250207 htaccess1 -all:) delated some doubles:)
 * Updated: 250206 perishablepress.com8g-firewall Updated, with Old browsers not wanted:)
 * Updated: 250128 perishablepress.com8g-firewall Updated, used by me + Ai block, all updated with new 8G firewall.
 * Updated: 250127 htaccess -with more alternatives for speed.